 Other additions throughout the 1950’s and 1960’s focused on increasing the variety of collections in the Garden.
 A Japanese Garden, a Desert Plants Garden, a Colonial Garden and a Rose Garden, which featured All-American Rose Selection winners, were among the new gardens constructed.
-Other new features to the Garden included NATO Bridge, the Water Cascade, the Terrace Garden, NATO Tower and Statuary Vista, which was filled with statues from around the world.
-By the 1960’s the Garden had 1,120 trees, 9,649 shrubs, 10,377 perennials, 8,698 ground covers, 23,830 bulbs and 17,900 annuals.
+Other new features to the Garden included NATO Bridge, the Water Cascade, the Terrace Garden, NATO Tower and Statuary Vista, which displays statues created by Moses Ezekiel.
+By the 1960’s, the Garden had 1,120 trees, 9,649 shrubs, 10,377 perennials, 8,698 ground covers, 23,830 bulbs and 17,900 annuals.

 With increased attendance and public support, the Garden continued to expand.
 A Holly Garden was planted that received official recognition from the Holly Society of America.
 A Sunken Garden with a reflecting pool and a tram to take visitors on guided tours were also added.
 Norfolk Botanical Garden continued to grow in popularity and prestige.